Semi Hassine

 Also very important, avoid waste, because at buffets it is better to add something fresh than to serve everything for every guest from the beginning and have to throw away a large part at the end.

-Even "nose to tail" is celebrated with us, which means that we also use other parts of the meat or fish apart from the fillets.
-The animal consists of other interesting parts that need to be appreciated.
+We even celebrate "nose to tail", which means that we sometimes use parts of meat or fish other than the fillets.
+After all, the animal also consists of other interesting parts that need to be appreciated.

-Even if this requires more time and know-how, it is worthwhile to deal with it.
-Maybe eat less meat (privately and professionally), but pay more attention to where my meat comes from and what has happened to it on the way to me.
+Even if it takes more time and know-how, it's worth looking into it.
+Perhaps eat less meat (both privately and professionally) and instead pay more attention to where my meat comes from and what has happened to it on the way to me.

-The issue of seasonality also plays a very important role here.
+Seasonality also plays a very important role here.
 You have to make people aware of that.
-Supermarkets and all markets in general don't make it any easier for us, because everything always seems to be available.
-That makes it difficult to even understand seasonal fluctuations as a consumer.
-It sometimes takes a lot of conversations, because for us as professionals it's nonsense to buy strawberries at Christmas or asparagus in the winter."
+Supermarkets and all markets in general don't make it any easier for us because everything always seems to be available.
+This makes it difficult for consumers to understand seasonal fluctuations.
+It sometimes takes a lot of talking, because it's nonsense for us as experts to buy strawberries at Christmas or asparagus in winter."

 What made Nesmuk knives different from other knives you've worked with before?